acblacktea/crypto_trading/README.md

 ## Introduction

-This is my side project cpp trading system for trading crypto with cpp & python, currently only support binance trading spot, margin, future, T2O latency estimately 2ms now.
+This is my side project cpp trading system for trading crypto with cpp & python, currently only support binance trading spot, margin, future, T2O latency estimately 2 μs now.
 Now I am tring improve a bit more and will finish it first version until end of June, then start spend time learning strategies.

 ## Arch
 ![alt text](./img/image.png)

-gatway - receive ticker data from exchange core - get ticker data and maintain orderbook and other financial data structure and indicator (like kline, bbo, total quantity from buy/sell side) strategy (cpp/python) - produce alpha signal.
+#### gatway - receive ticker data from exchange
+#### core - get ticker data and maintain orderbook and other financial data structure and indicator (like kline, bbo, total quantity from buy/sell side)
+#### strategy (cpp/python) - produce alpha signal.

 ## how to optimize
 1. lock free queue to transmit ticker, improve throuput.